Filling nitrogen in tyres – we discuss its advantages and disadvantages in this quick story…

 The world is ever developing and so are the tyre inflation systems.
-Many people are going for Nitrogen gas inflation rather than the traditional Air.
-We often see in our daily life that petrol pumps have Nitrogen Gas inflators but what are the pros and cons of getting Nitrogen gas filled in your tyres.
-Over the next few paragraphs, we will try to answer those things that make this gas worth a try.
+Many people are now preferring Nitrogen gas inflation rather than traditional air.
+So, what are the pros and cons of getting Nitrogen gas filled in your tyres?
+Over the next few paragraphs, we will list the pros and cons of using nitrogen in tyres…

 Nitrogen is a colorless, odorless and non toxic gas that forms about 78% of the earth’s atmosphere.
-Some believe that using nitrogen gas for inflating tyres of bikes and cars is effective; here are some who feel that it’s a total crappy affair.
-Nitrogen gas has covered its journey from the use in high end aircrafts, racing cars to normal passenger cars and bikes.
-The following appraisal of the benefits and disadvantages of using Nitrogen gas will help one understand the concept better.
+Nitrogen gas has covered its journey from its use in high end aircrafts, racing cars to normal passenger cars and bikes.
+Let us talk about it more…

 - Nitrogen is lighter and cooler.
-It reduces the running temperature of tyre.
-In simple terms, Nitrogen gas helps the tyre to remain cool when the bike or car is carrying heavy loads or going at a rocket speed i.e. the temperature formed because of friction between tyres and road will be greatly reduced.
+It reduces the running temperature of tyres.
+In simple terms, Nitrogen gas helps the tyre to remain cooler when the bike or car is carrying heavy loads or going at higher speeds i.e. the temperature formed because of friction between tyres and road is reduced.

-- The gas ensures its riders smooth riding experiences.
-Tyres inflated with Nitrogen run smooth on road because nitrogen is lighter than air.
-This in turn increases the riding experience and enhances better handling.
+- Tyres inflated with Nitrogen run smoother on road because nitrogen is lighter than air.
+This, in turn, increases the riding experience and enhances overall handling.

-- The tyre life is greatly enhanced when nitrogen gas is filled in to it regularly.
+- The tyre life is enhanced when nitrogen gas is filled in regularly.

-- Once you inflate your tyres with nitrogen, there is no need to check for the air in your tyres at least for couple of weeks.
+- Once you inflate your tyres with nitrogen, there is no need to check for tyre pressure for a considerably longer period.
 This happens because nitrogen eliminates moisture and replaces the traditional air molecules with fat nitrogen molecules.
 This replacement makes sure that the gas is not leaked out of the tyre walls.

-- Rim life eventually increases because nitrogen doesn’t contain H2o which is responsible for the formation of rust.
-Traditional air has H2o in it and thus rim and tyre life diminishes eventually.
+- Rim life also increases because nitrogen doesn’t contain H2O which is responsible for the formation of rust.
+Conventional air has H2O in it and thus rim and tyre life diminishes eventually.

-- Nitrogen gas is doesn’t have combustion nature i.e. it is very less probable that nitrogen catches fire in case of some uncertainty.
-This is the reason that nitrogen gas is used in inflating racing tyres.
+- Nitrogen gas doesn’t have combustible nature i.e. it is very less probable that nitrogen catches fire in case of some accident.
+This is one of the reason that nitrogen gas is used in inflating racing tyres.

-- Once you opt for nitrogen inflation, then you will have to continue using the same gas to extract all the benefits of the gas.
-Switching back to air will result in reduced performances.
+- Once you opt for nitrogen gas you will have to continue using the same gas to extract all the advantages we discussed above.
+Switching back to conventional air may not yield the desired results.